pyOpenSci/python-package-guide/_sources/index.md.txt

 Publish your docs
 ```
-## _new_ Tutorial Series
+## _new_ Tutorial Series: Create a Python Package

-The how to create a Python package tutorial series is being developed
-by the community now!
-Join our community review process or watch development of these tutorials in our [Github repo here](https://github.com/pyOpenSci/python-package-guide).
+The first round of our community-developed, how to create a Python package tutorial series for scientists is complete!
+Join our community review process or watch development of future tutorials in our [Github repo here](https://github.com/pyOpenSci/python-package-guide).

 :::::{grid} 1 1 2 2